 The 2017 Tax Expenditure Report, released by the Taxation and Revenue Department (TRD), includes the table below, showing the cost of the credit gradually rose over the last five years of available data, from \$310.8 thousand in FY12 to \$593.4 thousand in FY16.
 The number of claims also rose over the last four years, from 47 to 87.
-The estimates assume claims and expenditures will rise due to the increased attractiveness and usability of the credit, with the maximum possible cost for FY23 being the difference between the highest expenditure level in FY16 and the increased \$5 million cap on the credit.
-The estimated additional costs for FY20 through FY22 gradually increase, as it is reasonable to assume some period of time would be required to reach the higher cap.
+The estimates assume claims and expenditures will rise due to the increased attractiveness and usability of the credit, with the maximum possible cost for FY21 through FY23 being the difference between the highest expenditure level in FY16 and the \$2 million cap on the credit.
+The estimated additional cost for FY20 is half this value, as it is reasonable to assume some period of time would be required to reach the cap.